RPO: Retrieval Preference Optimization for Robust Retrieval-Augmented Generation: Why DPO is Limited to Apply to RAG

 DPO~\citep{dpo} has shown its great performance in fine-grain optimization by aligning LLMs with the chosen ones in the preference pairs, which just meets the task requirement of the knowledge conflict.
 However, several concerns exist regarding the application of DPO to RAG-based tasks.

-\paragraph{Firstly, the optimization objective of RLHF and DPO is inconsistent with the conflict-mitigating target in RAG.} Considering the integrated retrieved context in the input when applied to RAG, the ultimate optimization objective of RLHF and DPO can be formulated as :
+\paragraph{Firstly, the optimization objective of RLHF and DPO is inconsistent with the conflict-mitigating target in RAG.} Considering the integrated retrieved context in the input when applied to RAG, the ultimate optimization objective of PPO-based methods such as RLHF and DPO can be formulated as :

 where $\beta$ is the controlling hyper-parameter. $\pi_{\theta}$ and $\pi_{\text{ref}}$ indicate the trainable and reference policies respectively, which are both initialized to $\pi_\text{SFT}$, while $\pi_{\text{ref}}$ is frozen.
 The last term in the formulation is adopted as an extra constraint, which is significant in preventing the model from deviating to far from the original distribution.
 However, in the RAG application, LLMs require considerable parameter tuning to improve the distribution from the over-tendency on retrieved context.
 For instance, if the parametric answer is the preferred one, the ideal distribution should be aligned with $\pi_{\text{ref}}(y\mid x)$, while the non-parametric answer is preferred, the target distribution should be aligned with $\pi_{\text{ref}}(y\mid x,D^r)$.
 The constraint in the previous optimization strategies will affect the efficiency and the performance of the training methods, remaining bias on the non-parametric answers.